 Cream cheese mints are a fantastic no bake alternative for a quick and fun appetizer or dessert that everyone loves.
-And these super festive Christmas Cream cheese mints are so easy to make that they can be whipped up and ready to serve in 30 minutes.
+And these super festive Christmas Cream cheese mints are so easy to make that they can be whipped up and ready to serve in as little as 30 minutes.

 Traditionally served at weddings, cream cheese mints also look great on holiday platters.
 You will find a lot of recipes for these little bites of buttery and creamy goodness and I have tried enough to know that they all pretty much yield similar results.